HUPO Awards - 2023 recipients

 SCIENCE AND TECHNOLOGY AWARD

-The Science and Technology Award recognizes an individual or a team in private industry for the commercialization or (not necessarily) the invention of products, technologies or procedures which had the demonstrated effect in enabling proteome researchers to advance their science.
+Recognizes an individual or a team in private industry for the commercialization or (not necessarily) the invention of products, technologies or procedures which had the demonstrated effect in enabling proteome researchers to advance their science.

-Sponsored by the Industrial Advisory Board (IAB)
+Sponsored By: HUPO Industrial Advisory Board (IAB)

 RISING STAR AWARD